-- When taxpayer deliberately makes misstatement on the returns the penalty ranges from 20%-70% If HMRC found this misstatement and prompted the taxpayer, a minimum of 35% penalty is applied.
+- When taxpayer deliberately makes misstatements on the returns the penalty ranges from 20%-70% If HMRC found this misstatement and prompted the taxpayer, a minimum of 35% penalty is applied.

-- When a taxpayer deliberately makes misconception and then conceals it, HMRC could apply from 30-1005%, they would apply at least 70 % penalty if they found the misstatement themselves.
+- When a taxpayer deliberately makes a misconception and then conceals it, HMRC could apply from 30-1005%, they would use at least a 70 % penalty if they found the misstatement themselves.

-Tax advise if an error has occurred on Return
+Tax advise when errors have occurred on the Return

 - A taxpayer can amend the errors if within the time limit stated above.

-- They should be the one prompting HMRC on the mistakes, this reduces the penalties.
+- They should be the ones prompting HMRC on the mistakes, reducing penalties.

 - The taxpayer, if prompted by HMRC should behave well by cooperating with HMRC in order for the situation to be resolved.